kammitama5/kammitama5.github.io/about.md

-- I'm a functional programming and programming languages theory junkie.
-Data Science and Machine Learning Algorithms junkie.
+- I'm a functional programming and programming languages theory researcher and aspiring boffin.
+I also dabble in Data Science and Algebraic Geometry.
 - Also a book junkie.
 Love Hackerspaces, puzzles, making and sailing.